ErwanDavid/theMiniLoub/README.md

 # The Mini Loub
-Require a specific Midi controler : the Arturia Minilab (c)
+Requires a physical Midi controler : the Arturia Minilab (c)

 ## Purpose